-The FODMAP diet is a meal plan for patients with irritable bowel syndrome (IBS), who suffer from stomach pain, indigestion or diarrhea from a variety of foods.
-We work closely with children with IBS to eliminate foods that cause irritation and incorporate a diet that is healthy, manageable and appealing to each child.
+The FODMAP diet is a meal plan for patients with irritable bowel syndrome (IBS), who suffer from stomach pain, indigestion or diarrhea as a result of food intolerance.
+We work closely with children who suffer from IBS to eliminate foods that cause irritation and help them incorporate a diet that is healthy, manageable and appealing.

 Developed by researchers in Australia only about a decade ago, the FODMAPs diet is still somewhat underused among dietitians because it can seem so restrictive.
-The diet eliminates a number of foods, from dairy to gluten, for a period of about two weeks.
-Then, patients slowly reintroduce foods back into their diet in order to see what does or does not irritate their stomach.
-The idea is that some carbohydrates feed the “bad bacteria” in patients’ guts, causing pain and irritation.
+The FODMAPS elimination diet restricts carbohydrates that are fermentable for 2-4 weeks.
+After symptoms have been reduced and controlled, we counsel patients to slowly reintroduce foods back into their diet in a systematic approach to help the individual identify “trigger” foods and problem food groups.
+The idea is that fermentable carbohydrates feed the “bad bacteria” in patients’ gut, causing pain and irritation.
 The goal is to identify those fermenting foods.

 FODMAPs stands for Fermentable Oligo-Di-Monosaccharides and Polyols, which basically includes some kinds of carbohydrates: